 At Elmgrove, art and design is a visual language which all children have the right to learn.
 Art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
 It enables pupils to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.

 Design and Technology

+At Elmgrove our intent is to offer our children access to a computing curriculum which develops their knowledge and empowers them to be active, independent, confident and responsible participants in an ever-changing digital world.
 We are committed to equip all our pupils with the computing tools they need to develop capabilities in finding, selecting and utilising information, to understand how to use technology safely and responsibly for communication, to use hardware and software creatively and effectively, to apply technical skills and knowledge to their learning in other subject areas.

 At Elmgrove, we intend to prepare our children for their future with a “hands –on”, inquiry-based science curriculum that enables them to confidently explore and discover the world around them.
 We will motivate and actively engage our children, to nurture and grow their curiosity.
 Core scientific knowledge and skills are taught through direct teaching, experimentation and exploration.
 Our intent is for all our children to be life-long learners who are: inquisitive, independent thinkers, confident to ask ‘Big Questions’ and who are well-prepared for their future in the ever-changing world.